 The Hidden Cost Model

 Every token in a context window has a cost—not just monetary, but computational.
+We cover the broader principles in our guide to context optimization.
 At $3-15 per million tokens (depending on model and direction), the naive approach is to minimize tokens.

 The real question: when does injecting information upfront save more than it costs?